 (c) Constitution of Synods

 (d) Initiated by the Lutheran World Federation a Board of Trustees for Lutheran Extension Work in Southern Africa was established in Pretoria in 1958 by the four German speaking churches.
 This board was to incorporate the English and Afrikaans speaking Lutheran congregations.
-Only cautiously the official languages, English and Afrikaans were introduced into the churches.
 Suitable pastors had to be trained in the country, hymns and liturgy had to be translated.
 The Board was the predecessor of the United Evangelical Lutheran Church in Southern Africa.

 (e) Constituting Independent Churches

 The ‘German Transvaal Synod’ constituted itself on 8.4.1961 as the “Evangelical Lutheran Church in Southern Africa (Transvaal Church)”, incorporating the Natal congregations of Berlin origin.
 The church entered into an official agreement with the Evangelical Church in Germany (EKD) and after 1963 became observer member of the South African Council of Churches. besides the Synod and a Church Council, a Praeses was elected, namely J. Wernecke (1961-1983).

 On 11.1.1963 the “Evangelical Lutheran Church in Southern Africa (Hermannsburg)” was constituted, became a member in the Lutheran World Federation and entered into an agreement with the Evangelical Lutheran Church in Germany (EKD).
 As leader of the new church, Praeses H. Hahne was elected (1963-1973) and after his death he was followed by Praeses L. Müller-Nedebock (from1973-1981, and after the merger until 1990).